cosmicc/spool-manager/README.md

 ```

 ### Klipper Configuration:
-  *Uses klippers save_variables config option*
+  *Uses klippers save_variables config option.
+You only need to add the [save_variables] to your printer.cfg if it doesn't already exist*

   **Add to klipper's printer.cfg:**

+     [include spoolmanager.cfg]

      [save_variables]
      filename: ~/klipper_config/saved_vars.cfg

-     [include spoolmanager.cfg]

-  A [Variables] section will be added to your saved.vars.cfg file if it doesnt exist, and it will also add any missing variables
+  A [Variables] section will be added to your saved_vars.cfg file if it doesnt exist, and it will also add any missing variables

 ### Sensor Configuration:
 A HX711 load amplifier board needs to be wired directly to your klipper's raspberry pi.
 3.3v Power, Ground, Output, and Clock<br />
 The Output and Clock pins are configured in the saved_vars.cfg file or with WEIGHT_SENSOR_PINS GCode.<br />

 Uses gcode_shell_command.py extras script.
-This we be copied to klipper extras from the install.sh script, assuming your klipper install is a ~/klipper<br />
+This will be copied to klipper extras from the install.sh script, assuming your klipper install directory is ~/klipper<br />

 ### Usage:
 All results are displayed through the printer console<br />